-It is estimated that typhoid causes nearly 11 million infections and more than 116,000 deaths globally every year.
+It is estimated that typhoid causes more than 9 million infections and more than 110,000 deaths globally every year.
 Research shows that the impact of typhoid in developing communities goes beyond physical illness and death.
 Typhoid can cause adverse pregnancy outcomes, impair physical and cognitive development, impact school attendance and performance, and limit productivity in the workforce.

 Typhoid is a bacterial infection caused by Salmonella enterica serovar Typhi (Salmonella Typhi).
 Humans, once infected with typhoid, carry the bacteria in their bloodstream and intestinal tract, and subsequently shed it in their stool.
 A person contracts typhoid by consuming food or beverages that have been handled by a person who is shedding Salmonella Typhi, or by drinking or washing food with water that has been tainted by sewage contaminated with Salmonella Typhi.
 Typhoid can be transmitted in an epidemic (i.e. sudden outbreaks) or endemic (i.e. regularly found within a population) fashion.